braincomb/catalystclass/README.md

 catalystclass
 =============

-Material, projects and assignments for Catalyst Class.
+Material, projects and assignments for Hack Reactor (formerly Catalyst).